jemmy512/book-notes/Cpp/more-effective-cpp.md

 # 2: Prefer C++-style casts.
 * static_cast
-    * has basically the same power and meaning as the gen- eral-purpose C-style cast
+    * has basically the same power and meaning as the general-purpose C-style cast
 * const_cast
     *  is used to cast away the constness or volatileness of an expression
 * dynamic_cast